H4HWV2011/msjarvis-public-docs/thesis/06-geodb-spatial-body.md

 - **Integration with GBIM, semantic memory, `local_resources`, and RAG.**
   It integrates cleanly with GBIM, the shared vector store, and the `local_resources` registry so that spatial, semantic, institutional, and programme dimensions are used together in a single reasoning pipeline.

 Operationally, this entails a PostGIS‑backed geodatabase that holds authoritative feature classes for core themes and, for prioritized subsets, mirrors those features into GBIM belief embeddings and vector collections.
-Earlier deployments relied on numerous `geodb*` collections; in the 2026 deployment the primary spatial memory indices are the unified GBIM embedding collections and the `gis_wv_benefits` collection, with legacy `geodb*` collections serving as thematic and historical subsets.
+Earlier deployments relied on numerous `geodb*` collections; in the 2026 deployment the primary spatial memory indices are the unified GBIM embedding collections (realized in practice as `gbim_beliefs_v2`) and the `gis_wv_benefits` collection, with legacy `geodb*` collections serving as thematic and historical subsets.

 ---